silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 ---
-title: Unicode Technical Note xx - Representing Tifinagh in Unicode (proposed draft)
+title: Unicode Technical Note xx - Representing Tifinagh in Unicode
 ---

-_Lorna Evans, SIL International (25-Jul-2024)_
+_Lorna Evans, SIL Global (20-Aug-2024)_

-_This is a work in progress.
-Additional information on language usage is most welcome._
+_Further information, corrections, and additions on script use, as well as information on language usage is most welcome._

 - <a href="#intro">Introduction</a>
 - <a href="#uni">The Unicode Model</a>